Skip to main content

 Can I be fired for filing a Workers’ Comp claim?

-Georgia is an at-will employment state, so your employer can fire you for many reasons — but they cannot legally fire you in retaliation because you filed a workers’ compensation claim or reported an injury.
-Proving retaliation can be difficult, and you may need to explore this with a workers’ comp or employment lawyer.
+Georgia is an at-will employment state, which means an employer can terminate an employee for many reasons.
+However, an employer cannot legally fire you in retaliation for reporting a workplace injury or filing a workers’ compensation claim.
+That said, proving retaliation can sometimes be difficult, and the circumstances surrounding a termination may require careful legal review.
 Even if you are fired, your workers’ comp benefits generally continue as long as you remain entitled to them.
 Employers cannot legally retaliate for filing or pursuing benefits.
 You may have additional remedies if they do.

 What if my injury was caused by a third party?